 The table below shows both measurements.

-* We’ve only noted lengths common for a campervan build.
+* We’ve only noted lengths typical for a campervan build.

-** The sizes shown will give approx 3% voltage drop rather than 10% with a smaller cable.
+** The sizes shown will give approx a 3% voltage drop rather than 10% with a smaller cable.

 Different cables have different purposes, and you need to buy the right type for each aspect of your campervan electrical system.

-- For DC circuits, use single core cable.
+- For DC circuits, use single core multi-strand cable.
 These are simple cables with a single wire inside the sheath.

 - For AC circuits, use multi-core multi-strand cables with at least 3 cores.
 These are basically cables within a cable like those attached to a lamp plug.

-- Solar panel cables tend to be sold as a specific type though in reality, they’re just heavy gauge cables.
+- Solar panel cable tends to be sold as a specific type; in reality, it’s just 10 AWG/ 6mm² wire.

-- Battery to battery links are heavy gauge – so too thick and expensive to use in the entire DC circuit.
+- Battery to battery links are heavy gauge – so they’re too thick and expensive to use in the entire DC circuit.

 Even a relatively simple electrical setup uses loads of cable.
 For example, we have over 400 metres of campervan wiring in our Mercedes Sprinter van conversion.

 You can see from the table above that a shorter distance needs a lower-rated cable.

 The table already accounts for inefficiencies and adds a contingency, so you only need to expect a 3% voltage loss.

 Still, aim to keep everything compact and installed as close to each other as possible to minimise cable length and voltage losses.

 Lay cables carefully.
 Avoid sharp corners or areas where the cable may rub and eventually fray.

 For belt & braces, fitting conduit to feed the cables through will help avoid these issues.

 You can buy cable in all sorts of colours.
-For safety reasons, our advice is to stick to the standard colour convention wherever possible.
+However, we advise sticking to the standard colour convention wherever possible for safety reasons.

 Sometimes, thicker wires are hard to find in red.
 In this case, buy black and use red electrical tape or heat shrink to mark each end of the live wire.

-The colour coding used in AC circuits for wiring your shore power hookup, varies across the world.
+The colour coding used in AC circuits for wiring your shore power hookup varies worldwide.